 Despite the warning from the MIT administration, the MIT Committee Against Apartheid (CAA) staged an unauthorized demonstration in the Building 7 Lobby on February 12th.
 The next day in a video (and its accompanying transcript), President Kornbluth announced sanctions against CAA and its members.

-Following the establishment of a tent encampment on April 21st that violated MIT's time, place, and manner rules, President Kornbluth issued a video (and an accompanying transcript) on April 27th that noted that the encampment violated MIT's rules and that its presence was impeding the essential operation of the Institute.
-On the same day she also issued an open letter to the community noting that the leaders of the encampment were not negotiating in good faith close it.
+Following the establishment of a tent encampment outside Kresge on April 21st that violated MIT's time, place, and manner rules, President Kornbluth issued a video (and an accompanying transcript) on April 27th that noted that the encampment violated MIT's rules and that its presence was impeding the essential operation of the Institute.
+On the same day she also issued an open letter to the community noting that the leaders of the encampment were not negotiating in good faith to close it.